Perksey/PearlCLR/README.md

 There are two reasons:

 1. This CLR/JIT project is implemented in C#, not in C++.
-2. LLILC is a dead project, the last meaningful commit is in 2016 any commits after that are mostly packaging and documentation. https://github.com/dotnet/llilc/commits/master
+2. LLILC is a dead project, the last meaningful commit is in 2016 and any commits after that are mostly packaging and documentation. https://github.com/dotnet/llilc/commits/master